Ibn al-Mustawfi: Biography

-He was a poet and minister in Erbil, he was the vizier of Muzaffar ad-Din Gökböri, governor of Erbil in the reign of Sultan Saladin, and subsequently independent ruler of Erbil.
+Al-Mustawfi was a poet and minister in Erbil, the vizier of Muzaffar ad-Din Gökböri, the governor of Erbil in the reign of Sultan Saladin, and subsequently the independent ruler of Erbil.

 In the year 1236, after the death of Gökböri, Ibn al-Mustawfi moved to Mosul following the Mongol sacking of Erbil, and lived there until his death in 1239.